roycocup/mdpp/README.md

 This program is a compiler for Markdown language.

 Currently only supporting HTML target.
-The roadmap includes RTF and Tex
+The roadmap includes RTF and PDF

 ### Usage: